 its surface, all kinds of things are going on.
 New skin cells are being made to help

 repair the torn skin.
 Damaged blood vessels are being fixed.

-cells, the kind that fight infection to keep you from getting sick, go to work
+the kind that fight infection to keep you from getting sick, go to work by attacking

-by attacking any germs that may have gotten into the cut.
-White blood cells also get
+any germs that may have gotten into the cut.
+White blood cells also get rid of any

-rid of any dead blood and skin cells that may still be hanging around the cut.
-By
+dead blood and skin cells that may still be hanging around the cut.
+By the time it's

 Eventually, a scab falls off and reveals new skin underneath.
 This usually happens

 by itself after a week or two.
 Even though it may be tough not to pick at a scab,

 try to leave it alone.
 If you pick or pull at the scab, you can undo the repair and